FirelyTeam/firely-docs/vonk/configuration/db_sql.rst

 *	In the script uncomment and adjust the variables at the top names to your own liking.

-*   Run the script to create two users, one with access to the Vonk database, the other with access to the Administration database.
+*   Run the script to create two users, one with access to the Firely Server database, the other with access to the Administration database.
     This script grants the database role db_ddladmin to both users, to enable the AutoUpdateDatabase feature.
     Refer to `Overview of permissions`_ for an overview of neccessary authorization for different features.

-*   Set the ``SqlDbOptions`` for the Vonk database as follows:
+*   Set the ``SqlDbOptions`` for the Firely Server database as follows:
     ::

         "SqlDbOptions": {